easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 3.3.1 May 22, 2019 =

+* Tweak: Unique IDs applied to the SVG icons as they were duplicated for each icon.

 = 3.3 May 22, 2019 =

 * New: Gutenberg support along with the REST WordPress API.
 Using the WordPress classic plugin will disable Gutenberg and Easy Property Listings or define constants.